omariosc/django-api/README.md

 ## Other Diagrams

 Below are some other diagrams that were created during the development of this service.

-The UML diagram was created using PyCharm.
+They have been created using PyCharm's built-in diagramming tool.

+### UML

 ![UML](docs/uml.png)

-The follo
+### Classes

 ![Classes](docs/classes.png)

+### Packages

 ![Packages](docs/packages.png)